Prepare your Source Server for Windows Server 2012 Essentials migration

 |Application or general data folder name||Path to data||Notes|

-In Windows SBS 2008, email is provided through Exchange Server.
+In Windows SBS 2003, email is provided through Exchange Server.
 However, Windows Server 2012 Essentials does not provide an inbox email service.
-If you are currently using Windows SBS 2008 to host your company’s email, you will need to migrate to an alternate on-premise or hosted solution.
+If you are currently using Windows SBS 2003 to host your company’s email, you will need to migrate to an alternate on-premises or hosted solution.

 After you update and prepare your Source Server for migration, we recommend that you create a backup of the updated server before you continue the migration process.